Hedwig Ross: Political activity in New Zealand

 In 1921, while studying at Wellington Teachers' College, Weitzel became a founding member of the Communist Party of New Zealand.
 During this period she was an associate of Fintan Patrick Walsh, a prominent member of the Federated Seaman's Union of New Zealand who led several large scale strikes during the 1920s.
 Walsh was also a co-founder of the Communist Party of New Zealand and he and Weitzel were rumoured to be lovers.

 In August 1921, Weitzel's political activities led to her being convicted of selling seditious literature.
 She sold a copy of an Australian publication, the Communist, to an undercover policeman.
 It was future Prime Minister Peter Fraser, who was then a member of Parliament, who took up her case.
 Fraser had four years earlier been convicted of the same offense, and served twelve months jail time.
 He strongly believed that Weitzel, who he described as a "young girl on the threshold of womanhood," was a victim of unfair police officiousness, and declared to parliament that "the persecution of Miss Weitzel will rank in the history of New Zealand as one of the meanest and most contemptible episodes in our political life."
 However, Fraser's support failed to overrule Weitzel's conviction, and she was expelled from Wellington Teachers' College where she was studying for her Diploma of Education.

 Political and trade union activity in Australia

 Her father died in 1917, and her mother and two siblings emigrated to the United States in 1921, but she had difficulty getting a passport to follow them.
 She moved to Sydney in 1922; in Australia her communist views were more openly acceptable.

 She married Hector Ross in 1923.
 They divorced, childless, in 1931.
 She got a Diploma in Education from the University of Sydney in 1926 and taught in various Sydney schools until 1956 when she retired.
 She was active in the Communist Party and in the Woman Assistant Teachers Association of the Teachers Federation.
 She corresponded with Rewi Alley in China in 1956, and visited China in 1957.
-She suffered from Parkinsons disease in later life.
+She suffered from Parkinson's disease in later life.
 She died 26 October 1971 at Mortdale, Sydney.